-6.5.4 High Frequency Synthesis
+6.5.3 High Frequency Synthesis

-The High Frequency Synthesis tool gives life to dull recordings by adding synthesized high frequency content.
 Dull and lifeless recordings may be a result of lost high frequency content.
-By using the High Frequency Synthesis, you can add artificially created harmonics based on the low frequent content to brighten up the recording.
+By using the High Frequency Synthesis tool (select Enhancement | High Frequency Synthesis...), you can add artificially created harmonics to brighten up the recording.
+Note that these are merely synthetic harmonics based on the low frequent content of the recording and this feature can only be used give the listener the impression of stronger harmonics.